fzi-forschungszentrum-informatik/ros2_ros_bt_py/ros_bt_py/doc/source/basic_tutorial.rst

 Using what we learned before, we should utilize the tree as a Subtree, while explicitly defining tree Inputs and Outputs to keep the tree executable as a standalone tree.

 #.
-Drag and Drop an IOInputOption as well as an IOOutputOption node at the start and end of the
+Drag and Drop an IOInputOption to the start of the main tree sequence.
-   main tree sequence.
+   There should already be an IOOutputOption node at the end of the sequence from earlier.
 #.
 Adjust the Data Types and default values.
 The default value of the Input should be "Hello",
    the one of the Output is not important as we always set an input.
 #.
 Connect the Data Graph and delete the Constant_1 node - it has been substituted by the